mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 11 October 2025

-- The average temperature today is 14.06˚C,
+- The average temperature today is 14.05˚C,
 - With highs of 14.42˚C and lows of 13.49˚C,
-- It may feel like 13.4˚C with overcast clouds
+- It may feel like 13.39˚C with broken clouds
-- The wind speed is 1.54m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
 - The pressure is 1033hPa and humidity is 72%
 - The sun will rise at 06:25 and set at 17:23